Royal court: Early history

-The earliest developed courts were probably in the Akkadian Empire, Ancient Egypt, and Shang dynasty.
+The earliest developed courts were probably in the Akkadian Empire, ancient Egypt, and Shang dynasty.
 However, there is evidence of courts as described in the Neo-Assyrian Empire and Zhou dynasty.
 Two of the earliest titles referring to the concept of a courtier were likely the ša rēsi and mazzāz pāni of the Neo-Assyrian Empire.
 In Ancient Egypt, there is a title translated as high steward or great overseer of the house.
-The royal courts influenced by the court of the Neo-Assyrian Empire such as those of the Median Empire and the Achaemenid Empire would also have identifiable developed courts with court appointments and other features associated with later courts.
+The royal courts influenced by the court of the Neo-Assyrian Empire such as those of the Median kingdom and the Achaemenid Empire would also have identifiable developed courts with court appointments and other features associated with later courts.

 One of the series of the reliefs of the Persian and Median dignitaries at Apadana stairs of Persepolis, all with weapons, but in a casual air—a rare depiction of an ancient court ceremony.

 The imperial court of the Achaemenid Empire at Persepolis and Pasargadae is the earliest identifiable complex court with all of the definitive features of a royal court such as a household, court appointments, courtiers, and court ceremony.
 Though Alexander the Great had an entourage and the rudimentary elements of a court, it was not until after he conquered Persia that he took many of the more complex Achaemenid court customs back to the Kingdom of Macedonia, developing a royal court that would later influence the courts of Hellenistic Greece and the Roman Empire.

 The Sasanian Empire adopting and developing the earlier court culture and customs of the Achaemenid Empire would also influence again the development of the complex court and court customs of the Roman Empire and Byzantine Empire.

 The imperial court of the Byzantine Empire at Constantinople would eventually contain at least a thousand courtiers.
 The court's systems became prevalent in other courts such as those in the Balkan states, the Ottoman Empire, and Russia.
 Byzantinism is a term that was coined for this spread of the Byzantine system in the 19th century.